square/square-python-sdk/doc/models/list-gift-card-activities-response.md

 # List Gift Card Activities Response

-A response that contains one or more `GiftCardActivity`.
-The response might contain a set of `Error` objects if the request resulted in errors.
+A response that contains a list of `GiftCardActivity` objects.
+If the request resulted in errors, the response contains a set of `Error` objects.

 ## Structure